-- Navigate to the folder where you saved the downloaded zip file (which should be called something like gtak_your_name_5_0.zip). - 2) Right click on the zip file and select Extract All. - 3) The Extraction Wizard should appear.
-Click Next. - 4) It should then ask you to select a destination to extract to.
-Click Browse, navigate to your Kontakt5 Library folder and click OK.
-The destination should be something like F:\Kontakt Factory Library. - 5) Click Next then Finish
+- Navigate to the folder where you saved the downloaded zip file (which should be called something like gtak_your_name_6_0.zip). - 2.
+Right click on the zip file and select Extract All. - 3.
+The Extraction Wizard should appear. and ask you to select a destination to extract to.
+Click Browse, navigate to your Kontakt6 Library folder and click OK.
+The destination should be something like C:\Users\Public\Public Documents\Kontakt Factory Library. - 4.
+Click Next then Finish